Kim Đồng Publishing House

-Kim Đồng Publishing House (Vietnamese: Nhà xuất bản Kim Đồng) is the largest book producer and publisher for Vietnamese children.
+Kim Đồng Publishing House (Nhà xuất bản Kim Đồng) is the largest printing and publishing company in Vietnam mainly focused on education and comic-related books and magazines for children, teenager boys and adolescent girls.
 With more than a thousand titles of books published yearly, its books are offered to children of all ages, providing a wide range of collections and genres from literature, science, art, history to comics, pop-up and board books.
-The publisher was named after a young martyr Kim Đồng.
+The publishing company was named after a Kim Đồng, a young Viet Minh fighter who died in 1943.

 Overview

 Besides working with local authors and artists, Kim Dong publishing house has been expanding their co-operation with more than 70 foreign publishers to find new topics and book types.
 Amongst those publishers, they have been working closely with Dorling Kindersley, HarperCollins UK, Simon and Schuster UK, Dami International, Shogakukan Inc., Seoul Publishing House, etc.

 Together with publishing and producing, Nhà xuất bản Kim Đồng is also the holder of many movements of books, comics, songs, poems, creation for the children.
 The publisher also takes part in many social events, such as the Doraemon Scholarship Fund, supporting maintain of Bà mẹ Việt Nam anh hùng (literally meaning Heroic Vietnamese Mother), building book collections for the poor Vietnamese communes, building schools for the people in mountainous regions, etc.

 Currently, the Publisher's head office was located at the address: number 55, Quang Trung street, Hanoi.
 Its two branches are located at number 169, Trần Phú street, Đà Nẵng and at number 268, Nguyễn Đình Chiểu street, Ho Chi Minh City.

 The publishing house was founded on 17 June 1957.
 Its General Director is Mr Pham Quang Vinh.
-There are around a hundred staff, a thousand titles per annum, and 12,000,000 copies of books per annum.
+There are around a hundred staff, a thousand titles per annum, and 12,000,000 copies of books every month.
 Genres include literature, art, science, comics, etc.